newfies-dialer/newfies-dialer/docs/source/user-guide-doc/how_to_use_it.rst

 ---------------

 To create a campaign, click on ``Add campaign``, add details for the campaign.
-Importantly; add campaign's starting and ending dates with timing & week-day exception.
-Also select gateway through which call will be routed & phonebook(s) which is linked with contacts.
+Important: Add the campaign's start and end dates with times & week-day exceptions.
+Select the gateway through which calls will be routed & the phonebook(s) linked with the contacts.

 .. _apply-dialer-settings: